Stock market investing is inherently risky. There are different factors

 These institutional and professional investors also have access to sophisticated analytical and trading tools.
 Some use proprietary computer software to predict the market.
 Others have knowledge in using financial models and access to market research.

-Speculation is another drawback of investing in the stock market.
-Note that market speculation has pros and cons.
+.
 Some of its notable disadvantages include momentary dips or surges in stock prices that can leave other investors in a panic.

 Panic can result in massive dumping that can devalue a particular stock or negatively affect the performance of the entire stock market.
 Some investors are prone to making investment decisions based on emotions rather than logic.